one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### Update 08/04/2020
 - Updated configs for OpenCore 0.6.0
 - Switched to [VoodooRMI](https://github.com/VoodooSMBus/VoodooRMI/releases) as the trackpad kext
-  - More on this in the Required Kexts section below
   - No longer using a modified VoodooI2CSynaptics.kext
 - In an attempt to make this easier to maintain, this will be the last time multiple configs are supplied